drewzemke/synapse/SPEC.md

 - Custom module for cross-platform config directory detection using `node:os`

 ### User Experience
-- Streaming detection for non-interactive environments
+- Streaming responses by default for all queries
 - Conversation history stored in user's OS data directory
-- Verbose mode (`--verbose` or `-v` flag) will display usage diagnostics *after* the LLM response is complete
+- Verbose mode (`--verbose` or `-v` flag) will display configuration and usage diagnostics alongside the LLM response
 - Error messages will be communicated clearly and briefly to the user
 - Following Unix philosophy, the tool won't implement features that can be accomplished by other common tools (e.g., output to file can be done with `> file.txt`)